 - Speaks Fluent Animal: Cinderella can communicate with and understand birds.
 This is lampshaded by Little Red Riding Hood:LRRH: You can talk to birds?

 - Spit Take: At least in the original production, the Baker's reaction is this to Little Red's line, "Never can tell what lies ahead, for all that I know she's already dead."

-- Spoof Aesop: Several characters learn the wrong lessons from their troubles, like the Witch saying "I had everything but beauty.
-I had power!", or Cinderella's song "On the Steps of the Palace", about learning to duck important decisions.
+- Spoof Aesop: Several characters learn the wrong lessons from their troubles, like the Witch saying "I was perfect!
+I had everything but beauty!", or Cinderella's song "On the Steps of the Palace", about learning to duck important decisions.

 - "If the end is right it justifies...the beans!"